Zendro-dev/Zendro-dev.github.io/setup_root.md

 npm start acl
 ```

-Moreover, if you decide not to use access control, you can restrict the user permissions using the enviroment variable *WHITELIST_ROLES*.
-For example, if you wish users only can do reading querys, in `./graphql-server/.env` file modify:
+Moreover, you can whitelist certain roles, independent of the users permissions, using the *WHITELIST_ROLES* environment variable.
+For example, if you wish to whitelist reading actions modify in `./graphql-server/.env`:

 ```
 WHITELIST_ROLES="reader"